Universität Bonn

 Required Prior Knowledge and Skills

 Our master's degree programs are consecutive degree programs.
 They build on the curricula of our German-language bachelor's degree programs.
-We expect all applicants to have a sound knowledge of all compulsory subjects of the corresponding bachelor's degree program (Informatik or Cyber Security).
+We expect all applicants to have a sound knowledge of the compulsory subjects of the corresponding bachelor's degree program (Informatik or Cyber Security).
 In particular, the following prior knowledge is required to successfully complete our master's programs:

 You should be able to design reasonably large software in any one object-oriented language (for example, C++ or Java), know how to use basic tools such as IDEs (for example, Eclipse) and versioning systems (for example, SVN).